ray-oh/Optimus/README.md

-# optimus
+# OPTIMUS
-RPA solution with Excel front end
+RPA solution with Excel front end for creating flows.
+Designed with the typical data analyst who is not technical savy but comfortable using Excel in mind.
+The solution makes it really easy for beginners to develop your own flows, especially with templates.
+Users can easily share and reuse modular Excel based scripts to speed up flow creation or create sophisticated automation flows.

 ## Optimus RPA Package
 - Optimus RPA solution is built from 2 core solutions
   - TagUI is the core RPA engine
   - Prefect is the orchestration / workflow engine

+Much easier to learn and develop than UiPath.
+But without compromising on the power of a full RPA solution.
+OPTIMUS leverages the full power of python with its flexible and extensible architecture
-- And it also leverages many other python modules including pandas and jupyter notebooks for data analysis.
+- Incoporates other python libraries including pandas and jupyter notebooks support for data analysis and processing.
+- Enterprise level security by design with TagUI's decentralized architecture.
+No sensitive user data is stored in the cloud.
 - Refer to DOCUMENTATION below for further information.

 ### INSTALLATION